fx-giant/chatbot-demo-kit/ReadMe.md

 - Password
 - RetryCount
 > *Protip*: For nested .net core docker enviroment pass through, use {P}:{C} format [See more...](https://www.scottbrady91.com/Docker/ASPNET-Core-and-Docker-Environment-Variables)
+> *Protip*: For environment that not accept colon ":" for value key, may replace the ":" with double underscore "\_\_".

 ---